All Episodes

 And Wilberforce was the force behind the equivalent of slavery in Great Britain long before we dealt with it here.

-Movie was Amisteed.
+The movie was Amisteed.

-You ever heard of the movie Amisteed?
+Ever heard of the movie Amisteed?

-Okay, that's what it's about William Wilberforce.
+Okay, that's what it's about, William Wilberforce.

 And so anyway, the Wilberforce Act of 2008 specifically says that these kids must be fleeing sex trafficking in order to be granted asylum.